 The Alliance for Global Justice (AFGJ, sometimes styled AfGJ) is an organizing group that serves as a fiscal sponsor to numerous left-wing initiatives, among them Refuse Fascism, United Students Against Sweatshops, and Stop Mass Incarceration.
 The group arose from the Nicaragua Network, an organization which supported the Communist-aligned Sandinista regime in Nicaragua.
 The group describes itself as “anti-capitalist,” opposed to the principles of liberal democracy and individual rights, and favoring a “multi-polar” world order with powerful rivals to American international primacy.

-AFGJ has been criticized for close alignment with authoritarian or semi-authoritarian left-wing regimes in Latin America, including the Venezuelan Bolivarian socialist regime of Nicolas Maduro, the Nicaraguan leftist Sandinista regime of Daniel Ortega, and the Cuban communist regime of Raul Castro.
+AFGJ has been criticized for close alignment with authoritarian or semi-authoritarian left-wing regimes in Latin America, including the Venezuelan Bolivarian socialist regime of Nicolas Maduro, the Nicaraguan communist Sandinista regime of Daniel Ortega, and the Cuban communist regime of Raul Castro.
 Persons associated with AFGJ have even affirmed the propaganda of the gulag state of North Korea.

 Alliance for Global Justice was incorporated in 1998 by members of the pro-Sandinista Nicaragua Network.
-The Sandinistas (formally the Sandinista National Liberation Front, in Spanish Frente Sandinista de Liberación Nacional) are a far-left paramilitary group turned political party with ties to the Communist regime of the Castro brothers in Cuba.
+The Sandinistas (formally the Sandinista National Liberation Front, in Spanish Frente Sandinista de Liberación Nacional) are a communist paramilitary group turned political party with ties to the Communist regime of the Castro brothers in Cuba.
 The party has controlled the government of Nicaragua since 2006 and has been criticized for increasing authoritarianism.

 Alignment with Left-Wing Authoritarians